This is an easy, one ingredient dairy-free and vegan dulce de leche or caramel sauce recipe that has a rich, sticky-sweet caramel flavor.

 - And most importantly: Do not open the can while it's hot!
 If you do this, it may explode!
 And I'm not looking for anyone to go to the ER.

 If you’ve tried this Vegan Dulce de Leche or any other recipe on the blog please let me know in the comments below!

 - 1 Can Nature's Charm Sweetened Condensed Coconut Milk or as many as you would like

-- Place the can or cans into a large pot and cover with about 1 inch of water.
+- Place the can or cans into a large pot on their sides and cover with 1 to 2 inches of water.

-- Bring to a boil, then immediately turn down to Medium Low or Low until you have a nice, gentle simmer.
+- Bring to a boil, then immediately turn down to Medium-Low or Low until you have a nice, gentle simmer or light boil.

-- *Important step* Top off the water as it simmers to keep the water level an inch over the cans.
+- *Important step* Top off the water as it simmers to keep 1 to 2 inches of water over the cans at all times.

-- Halfway through the simmering processes, very carefully turn over the cans with tongs.
+- Halfway through the simmering processes, very carefully rotate the cans with tongs.

-- Can be stored in a sealed mason jar in the fridge for up to a month.
-Will thicken in the fridge.
+- Dulce de Leche can be stored in a sealed mason jar in the fridge for up to a month.
+It will thicken slightly in the fridge.

 Nutritional information is approximate and may vary.